manishjajoriya/Moctale_old/README.md

 # Moctale
 This project is not related to [Moctale.in](https://www.moctale.in) and all the right of contain is hold by moctale.
 > [!IMPORTANT]
-> This is not the main repo.
-Main Repo with latest feature and many more things is private as of now. and this repo lack features so use accordingly.
+> This project has been moved to a new repository.
+For the latest commits and features, please visit [manishjajoriya/moctale](https://github.com/manishjajoriya/moctale)

 ---
 ## 📁 Project Structure